In My Words: The immigrant experience, 40 years on

 In this column distributed by the Elon University Writers Syndicate, Professor of English Rosemary Haskell recounts her own immigration story and how her thoughts returned to that experience after recently meeting someone on a similar journey.

-This column was distributed by the Elon University Writers Syndicate and was published by the Fayetteville Observer.
+This column was distributed by the Elon University Writers Syndicate and was published by the Fayetteville Observer, the Greensboro News & Record and the Raleigh News & Observer.
 Views expressed in this column are the author's own and not necessarily those of Elon University.

 By Rosemary Haskell